Eblana: Eblana as other sites

 When Ptolemy wrote the Geographia there were two significant areas of activity in north County Dublin.

-One was at the mouth of the river Delvin where two substantial groups of chamber tombs would have been clearly visible from the sea for several thousand years.
-As noted above, Ptolemy often dropped the initial letters of names and a shift from "Ebhlana" to "Delvin" could be seen as a phonic shift possibility.
+One was at the mouth of the Delvin River where two substantial groups of chamber tombs would have been clearly visible from the sea for several thousand years.
+The Irish language name of the river is An Ailbhine, with the earliest recorded form being Ailbine c.
+680. Metathesis is certainly present in Irish, with different dialects using different forms (e.g. bosca/bocsa "box" or deartháir/dreatháir "brother"), but there is no record of the name with -bl- rather than -lb-.

 The second area of international activity was based around the promontory fort of Drumanagh south of present-day Loughshinny, which was probably a trading post but may have been used as a potential bridgehead by Agricola.
-Thus, it is reasonable to conclude that the identity of Ptolemy's Eblana is yet unknown, and identification with the city of Dublin is at best problematic and highly speculative.
+Iron Age burials on nearby Lambay Island have also yielded Romano-British brooches and metalware.